hellopiyushlab/dev-portolio/README.md

     - [ ] "About Me"
     - [ ] "Links"
     - [ ] "Project"
+- [ ] Make the divs appear and disappear in absolute positions
 - [ ] Make the divs draggable
 - [ ] Add a pattern on left and right
 - [ ] Accent color change button